-conditions.
-Alternatively, design extension conditions without significant fuel degradation can be mitigated by available safety systems provided that these have not been affected by the events that led to the design extension conditions under consideration and that are capable and qualified to operate under the associated environmental conditions.
-A difference between design basis accidents and design extension conditions without significant fuel degradation is established based on their frequencies of occurrence (see Requirement 13 of SSR-2/1 (Rev.1) [1]).
-In some States very low frequency initiating events are treated as design extension conditions without significant fuel degradation.
-In other States, design extension conditions without significant fuel degradation are postulated for complex sequences involving multiple failures, whereas very low frequency postulated single initiating events are treated as design basis accidents.

-- 3.20 The safety analyses of design basis accidents and design extension conditions without significant fuel degradation may share similar safety objectives, namely, to maintain the integrity of barriers and to prevent core damage or damage to the fuel in the spent fuel pool (see paras 7.28 and 7.45 of SSG-2 (Rev. 1) [9]). - 3.21 Design basis accidents and design extension conditions without significant fuel degradation are also distinguished in terms of the application of different design requirements, and the use of different acceptable limits or criteria15 or approaches for performing deterministic safety analysis.
-Thus, for design extension conditions without significant fuel degradation the following apply: - (a) Less stringent design requirements than for design basis accidents might be applied: for example, safety features for design extension conditions without significant fuel degradation may be assigned to a lower safety class than safety systems; the single failure criterion may be applied at the function level where appropriate (i.e. functional redundancy) but may not be applied at the system level (i.e. no redundancy among systems is applied).
-The equipment of the safety features and their supporting systems (e.g. cooling system) including I&C systems (e.g. the signal for anticipated transients without scram) are diversified as far as necessary from the design basis accidents safety system when some equipment of these systems may be affected by a common cause failure in the accident condition (e.g. the anticipated transients without scram, the station blackout); - (b) Less conservative assumptions than for design basis accidents, or best estimate methods, are acceptable for the safety analysis (see paras 7.35 to 7.44 and 7.47 to 7.55 of SSG-2 (Rev. 1) [9]); - (c) The requirements for the overall acceptable limits or criteria related to the radiological consequences for design extension conditions are presented in paras 5.31 and 5.31A of SSR-2/1 (Rev.1) [1].
-Member States may choose to apply more restrictive acceptable limits or criteria for design extension conditions without significant fuel degradation.
-For example, some Member States choose to apply identical or similar acceptable limits or criteria for
+- 3.19 A process for the comprehensive identification of design extension conditions without significant fuel degradation should be developed.
+Paragraphs 3.39-3.44 of SSG-2 (Rev. 1) [9] provide recommendations for the identification of design extension conditions without significant fuel degradation. - 3.20 In general, the control of design extension conditions without significant fuel degradation should be accomplished by safety features specifically designed and qualified for such conditions.
+Alternatively, design extension conditions without significant fuel degradation can be controlled by available safety systems, provided that the safety systems have not been affected by the events that led to the design extension conditions under consideration and that they are capable and qualified to operate under the associated environmental conditions.
+Requirement 13 of SSR-2/1 (Rev. 1) [1] states that "Plant states shall be identified and shall be grouped into a limited number of categories primarily on the basis of their frequency of occurrence at the nuclear power plant." - 3.21 The deterministic safety analyses of design basis accidents and design extension conditions without significant fuel degradation may share similar safety objectives, namely to demonstrate that the integrity of barriers will be maintained and to prevent core damage or damage to the fuel in the spent fuel pool (see paras 7.28 and 7.45 of SSG-2 (Rev. 1) [9]). - 3.22 Design basis accidents and design extension conditions without significant fuel degradation are also distinguished in terms of the application of different design requirements and the use of different acceptable limits or criteria or approaches for performing deterministic safety analysis.
+Thus, for design extension conditions without significant fuel degradation, the following apply: - (a) Less stringent design requirements than for design basis accidents might be applied.
+For example, safety features for design extension conditions without significant fuel degradation may be assigned to a lower safety class than safety systems. - (b) Less conservative assumptions than for design basis accidents, or best estimate methods, are acceptable for the deterministic safety analysis (see paras 7.35-7.44 and 7.47-7.55 of SSG-2 (Rev. 1) [9]). - (c) The requirements for the overall limits or criteria related to the radiological consequences for design extension conditions are established in para.
+5.31A of SSR-2/1 (Rev. 1) [1].
+States may choose to apply more restrictive limits or criteria for design extension conditions without significant fuel degradation.
+For example, some States may choose to apply identical or similar overall limits or criteria for radiological consequences to those for design basis accidents (see paras 7.32-7.33 and 7.46 of SSG-2 (Rev. 1) [9]). - 3.23 If it is possible to use available safety systems to respond to design extension conditions without significant fuel degradation, safety analysis is still required to demonstrate their effectiveness (see Requirement 42 of SSR-2/1-(Rev. 1) [1]).
+The deterministic safety analysis may use less conservative methods and assumptions than for design basis accidents (see para.
+3.22).
+Nevertheless, there should still be an adequate level of confidence in the results of the deterministic safety analysis, and the safety margins to avoid cliff edge effects should be demonstrated to be adequate (see paras 7.45 and 7.54-7.55 of SSG-2 (Rev. 1) [9]).

-15 Acceptable limits related to radiological consequences used in SSR-2/1 (Rev.1) and acceptance criteria related to radiological consequences used in SSG-2 (Rev.1) are equivalent terms.
+&lt;sup>15 'Acceptable limits related to radiological consequences' used in SSR-2/1 (Rev. 1) [1] and 'acceptance criteria related to radiological consequences' used in SSG-2 (Rev. 1) [9] are considered to be equivalent terms.